Boundary Waters Canoe Area Guided Trips

 - Specialize in serving people of all ages, backgrounds and abilities, including people with disabilities

 The Boundary Waters is where Wilderness Inquiry got its start back in 1978, and we’ve been operating there ever since.
-At over one million acres with sixty starting points, America’s premier canoeing destination offers endless possibilities for exploration.
-Our five- or seven-day offerings promise to get you into pristine wilderness where you’ll experience abundant wildlife, clear waters, and true solitude.
+With sixty starting points the Boundary Waters offers endless possibilities for exploration.
+Our five- or seven-day offerings promise to get you into pristine wilderness where you’ll experience true solitude.
 For families, we offer the five-day itinerary with modified routes, activities designed for children, and affordable youth rates.
 We also have two specialty trips unique among operators in the area – a lodge-based tour and a winter dogsledding adventure.

 5 Days: Trip Fee $795